-- (1) A police officer who seizes or otherwise comes into possession of a relevant thing must ensure the thing is given to an appropriate property officer or delivered to a property point that is appropriate in the circumstances, as soon as reasonably practicable, unless- - (a) the thing is earlier returned, destroyed or disposed of under this part; or - (b) it is necessary to keep the thing for use during questioning or for an investigative procedure involving the thing. - (2) If the police officer keeps a thing under subsection (1)(b), the police officer must deliver the thing to an appropriate property officer or property point as soon as reasonably practicable after the reason for keeping it ends. - (3) Until the thing is delivered to the property officer or property point, the police officer is responsible for the safe keeping of the thing. - (4) The commissioner must- - (a) ensure reasonable inquiries and reasonable efforts are made to locate anyone lawfully claiming to be entitled to possession of the thing; and - (b) facilitate its lawful disposal or its return to its owner or the person who had lawful possession of it before it came into the possession of the police service. - (5) What are reasonable inquiries and efforts, must be decided having regard to the nature, condition and value of the relevant thing.

-(6) Subsection (4) does not apply to the thing if the commissioner is satisfied it is inappropriate to return it to its owner or the person who had lawful possession of it before it came into the possession of the police service.
+- property point that is appropriate in the circumstances, as soon as reasonably practicable, unless- - (a) the thing is earlier returned, destroyed or disposed of under this part; or - (b) the thing is given to a police officer. - (3) If a police officer keeps a thing under subsection (1)(b), the police officer must deliver the thing to an appropriate property officer or property point as soon as reasonably practicable after the reason for keeping it ends. - (4) Until the thing is given or delivered under subsection (1) or (2), the police officer or protective services officer is responsible for the safe keeping of the thing. - (5) The commissioner must- - (a) ensure reasonable inquiries and reasonable efforts are made to locate anyone lawfully claiming to be entitled to possession of the thing; and - (b) facilitate its lawful disposal or its return to its owner or the person who had lawful possession of it before it came into the possession of the police service. - (6) What are reasonable inquiries and efforts, must be decided having regard to the nature, condition and value of the relevant thing. - (7) Subsection (5) does not apply to the thing if the commissioner is satisfied it is inappropriate to return it to its owner or the person who had lawful possession of it before it came into the possession of the police service.